Write a Java program to find if a year is a leap year or not is a

 Thanks for reading this article so far.
 If you like this article then please share it with your friends and colleagues.
 If you have any questions or doubt then please let us know and I'll try to find an answer for you.
 As always suggestions, comments, innovative and better answers are most welcome.

-P. S. - If you are looking for some free data structure and algorithms courses to improve your understanding of Data Structure and Algorithms, then you should also check the Data Structure in Java free course on Udemy.
+P. S. - If you are looking for some free data structure and algorithms courses to improve your understanding of Data Structure and Algorithms, then you should also check these free Data structure and algorithms courses.
 It's completely free and all you need to do is create a free Udemy account to enroll in this course.

 SOP("Leap year");